Your request has been successfully sent. We'll get in touch shortly.

 However, like all technology, it’s not without its flaws.
 Challenges like spoofing attacks or false matches can compromise the system’s reliability and leave it vulnerable to fraud attacks.

-In this article, we’ll explore 5 main bottlenecks of face authentication in 2FA/MFA systems—and more importantly, show you how to overcome them to build a robust and secure digital identity verification.
+In this article, I’ll explore 5 main bottlenecks of face authentication in 2FA/MFA systems—and more importantly, show you how to overcome them to build a robust and secure digital identity verification.

 1. Reducing False Match Rate (FMR)